Moderator: Community Team

 Maxleod wrote:Not strike, he's the only one with a functioning brain.

-b.k. barunt wrote:Was there really a squirrel girl?
+I think she was from an internet comic i used to read...b.k. barunt wrote:Was there really a squirrel girl?
 I voted for her cause the name had a ring to it and evoked erotic images that were quite strange, but i never heard of her before this.
 What was her super power?
 Nutcracking?

 Honibaz